SchedunApp/Schedun/README.md

 * **Favorited:** A function to add specific names to the favorites, able to access their schedules fast. **This function is still not fully planned out.**
 * **External University Friends:** Might add on demand, allows users to add the schedules of their friends from other universities specificly. **This function is still not fully planned out.**
 * **Common classes:** Allows users to search for and select multiple people, and check what classes they attend together.
-* **Individual daily filter:** A feature that allows users to set for each day their earliest and latest start.
 * **Custom events planner:** A feature that allows you to account for weekly events that will definitely happen at a specific time.
 For example going to the gym.
-* **Quick load filter:** A button next to each possible variation, that allows users to add a result to the filter as selected courses.

 ### Completed
 * **Schedule optimalization button:** A button that at the cost of a much slower runtime, plans a schedule with the smallest possible breaks between classes. ✅Added in version v1.2.0